 WHERE?
 The Edwards Street Fellowship Center food pantry lobby, 1919 Edwards St., Hattiesburg, MS.

 A bus stop for the City of Hattiesburg's Hub City Transit is located directly in front of Fellowship Health Clinic and Edwards Street Fellowship Center.
-Take Route 4 - Palmers Crossing to Edwards St.
+Take Route 4 (Purple Route) - Palmers Crossing to Edwards St.

 WHO IS ELIGIBLE?